andrei1489/the-most-unnecessarily-complicated-app/README.md

 - stores the new message in the db
 - serves messages from the db
 - pushes to a rabbitmq server the new message
-- Symfony 4
+- Symfony 4 + Angular 7

 ### Java service
 - reads from a queue, gets new message
 - publishes to a redis topic
-- standard java 8
+- Spring Boot

 ### Nodejs service
 - subscribes to a topic